Guides

 Henry Street

 Amble across the Ha’penny Bridge and onto pedestrianised Henry Street on the northside of the River Liffey.
-Many of the high street chain stores are represented here as well as Arnotts department store, a Dublin institution stocking everything from cosmetics and clothing to kitchenware, furniture and children’s toys.
+Many of the high street chain stores are represented here as well as Arnotts department store, a Dublin favourite stocking everything from cosmetics and clothing to kitchenware, furniture and children’s toys.
 Across the street is the Ilac Centre, with over 70 stores at ground level, while nearby the Jervis Shopping Centre has a broad mix of chain stores and a couple of cafes.
 Famous for their low-cost clothing, accessories and now an on-brand homeware line, Penneys is so popular with locals it’s become the punchline of a running joke: when complimented on your outfit, the typical response is, “Thanks, Penneys.”
 Round off the day with a dinner at the Winding Stair, a top-notch restaurant overlooking the Liffey.

 Media captionTake a walk along Henry Street, just north of the river Liffey, for a spot of retail therapy.